benmckibben/queue-rules/README.md

 You can run the tests and generate a coverage report simultaneously by running `make test` (the coverage report will only run if the tests pass).
 You can then generate an HTML coverage report and serve it by running `make coverage-html` then navigating to [http://localhost:9001/](http://localhost:9001/).

 ### Docker
 At the time of writing, Docker is not typically used for development and is really only used for containerizing the app and daemon for production deployment.
-If you'd like to build the images, however, here's some examples.
+If you'd like to build the images, however, there are two `make` targets for that.

-For the web app, something like:
+For the web app:
 ```
-docker build -f web.Dockerfile -t queue_rules_web:dev .
+make web-image args="--tag queue_rules_web:dev"
 ```

-For `queuerd`, something like:
+For `queuerd`:
 ```
-docker build -f queuerd.Dockerfile -t queue_rules_queuerd:dev .
+make queuerd-image args="--tag queue_rules_queuerd:dev"
 ```

 ### Other Makefile commands